Edmund Arrowsmith: Veneration

-His hand was preserved and kept by the Arrowsmith family as a relic and it now rests in the Catholic Church of St Oswald and St Edmund Arrowsmith, Ashton-in-Makerfield.
+The martyr's hand was preserved and kept by the Arrowsmith family as a relic and it now rests in the Catholic Church of St Oswald and St Edmund Arrowsmith, Ashton-in-Makerfield.
 Stonyhurst College retains the small trunk of vestments and equipment which he carried from house to house.

 St Edmund Arrowsmith Catholic High School is located in Ashton-in-Makerfield, Greater Manchester, England.
+Ironically he was educated at what is now The Byrchall high school which shares the same grounds and has a red hand as part of its heraldry.
 There is also St Edmund Arrowsmith Catholic Academy in Whiston, Merseyside.